Statistical topological data analysis using persistence landscapes: Examples

-Following~\cite{munch:probabilistic-f}, we sample 200 points from the uniform distribution on the union of two annuli.
+We start with a simple example to illustrate the techniques.
+Following \citet{munch:probabilistic-f}, we sample 200 points from the uniform distribution on the union of two annuli.
 We then calculate the corresponding persistence landscape in degree one using the Vietoris-Rips complex.
 We repeat this 100 times and calculate the mean persistence landscape.
 See Figure~\ref{fig:annuli}.

 Note that in the degree one barcode of this example, it is very likely that there will be one large interval, one smaller interval born at around the same time, and all other intervals are smaller and die around the time the larger two intervals are born.